openedx/edx-documentation/en_us/install_operations/source/configuration/sites/index.rst

 #.
 Select **Sites** to open the ``http://{hostname}/admin/sites/site`` page.

 #.
 Enter the domain name for the site.
+This is the domain name in the URL for
+   the site.
+For example ``myuniversity.edu``.

 .. _Configuring Sites Independently: